zsparal/api-documentation/source/payments/webhooks.rst

 Our webhook calls time out after 15 seconds.
 Even if you return a ``200 OK`` HTTP status after 16 seconds, we will mark the webhook call as failed and try again later.

 In total we will call your webhook 10 times with an increasing interval.
-If after the 10th call we still don't get a ``200 OK`` response, we will stop trying.
+If after the 10\ :sup:`th` call we still do not get a ``200 OK`` response, we will stop trying.

 Example
 -------